15 Types of Butterflies in Wisconsin

 Clouded Sulphur is also one of the different butterflies in Wisconsin.

-These butterflies are known for their yellow and green wings, which are speckled with black dots.
+These butterflies are known for their yellow and green wings, speckled with black dots.

 They are commonly found in fields, meadows, and gardens and are often seen fluttering around flowers in search of nectar.